ministryofjustice/nvvs-devops/architecture-decision-record/001-use-bind-for-device-domain-naming-system.md

 ## Context

-Devices, while connected to our network, will need [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) or Domain Naming Services.
-The service will be responsible for resolving both internal and external DNS queries.
-DNS requests not resolved internally will be forwarded to the National Cyber Security Centre (NCSC) Protective DNS [PDNS](https://www.ncsc.gov.uk/information/pdns) service for resolution.
+Staff devices e.g. laptops and desktops connected to our network will need [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) or Domain Naming Services to lookup internal and external resources e.g. www.google.com.
+DNS requests not resolved internally will be forwarded to the National Cyber Security Centre (NCSC) Protective DNS [PDNS](https://www.ncsc.gov.uk/information/pdns) where requests to sites known to be hosting malware, ransomware and spyware will be blocked.

 There is a requirement that this service is able to automatically scale (both up and down) to cope with varying load levels during the course of the day.